schneidermr/grafana-loki-swarm/README.md

 # grafana-loki-swarm

-Grafana Loki minimal setup for Docker Swarm
+Grafana Loki minimal setup for Docker Swarm.

+It is not recommended to use this exact setup for production.

+It is supposed to a _starting point_ for people who want to run Grafana and Loki in a Docker Swarm stack.

+You will need to adapt it for your requirements.

 # Steps to Use Docker Compose File with Docker Swarm: